openhive-network/HAfAH/src/hive_fork/Readme.md

 Applications and hived shall not use directly any function from the [src/hive_fork/context_rewind](./context_rewind/) directory.

 An application must register any of its tables which are dependant on changes to hive blocks.
-Any table is automatically registered during its creation only when it inherits from hive.base.
+Any table is automatically registered during its creation into context only when it inherits from hive.<context_name> table.
+Base table hive.<context_name> is created always when a context is created.
-A table is registered into the most recently created context (*this aspect of the design may change, still under discussion*).
-If there is no context, an exception is thrown.

 ```
-CREATE TABLE table1( id INTEGER ) INHERITS( hive.base )
+CREATE TABLE table1( id INTEGER ) INHERITS( hive.context )
 ```
-hive.base table is defined here: [context_rewind/data_schema.sql](./context_rewind/data_schema.sql).

-Data from 'hive.base' is used by the fork manager to rewind operations.
+Data from 'hive.<conext_name>' is used by the fork manager to rewind operations.
 Column 'hive_rowid' is used by the system to distinguish between edited rows.
 During registration, a set of triggers are enabled on a table that record any changes.